Graduate School Prep

-While in some fields an advanced degree is required and/or will increase your marketability, in others additional work experience is more relevant.
+While in some fields an advanced degree is required to enter your chosen profession, or will increase your marketability, in others additional work experience is more relevant.
 Since graduate school is self-directed in nature, students who are self-motivated and have clear goals will more likely be successful in completing a graduate program.

 Can you commit to a career field?

 Are you interested in attending graduate school but are unable to select a specific field or degree program?
 You will want to spend some time clarifying your interests before completing your undergraduate program.
 Meet with a career expert, talk with faculty members, and consider an internship in your field of interest.
 You may also want to consider gaining a year or two of work experience to help focus your goals.

 Is graduate study worth the investment?

 Investigate the employment outlook for your field of interest and talk with professionals and current graduate students about the benefits and potential drawbacks of that path.

 A full-time Master's degree will typically take two years to complete, while Ph.D. and some professional degrees require three or more years.
 Part time enrollment will require additional time and may even be discouraged in some programs.
 During this time period you will focus intensely on your academic subjects and typically forfeit a competitive salary, workday routine and leisure time.